 To see the full Roadmap to Graduation, click here.

 Cornell’s Master of Public Health Program is a two-year, 50-credit program.
 In order to graduate, you must pass all courses; be able to demonstrate competence in all areas; be able to demonstrate integration of knowledge, skills, and competence via applied activities; and achieve co-curricular milestones.
 To help you achieve this, we’ve developed a well-integrated curriculum that will span four academic semesters, as well as a summer.

-- Students admitted to the Accelerated Program may be exempt from up to 8 credits, and will should be able to complete the program up three academic semesters.
+- Students admitted to the Accelerated Program may be exempt from up to 8 credits, and should be able to complete the program in three academic semesters.